mozilla/gecko-dev/docs/contributing/stack_quickref.rst

 ------------------------------------------------------

 In some cases, the reviewer is asking for a change at the bottom of the stack (ie not at the top).
-So, a simple `hg/git commit --amend` would not work.
+So, a simple `git commit --amend` would not work.

 In such case, the following approach can be used:

 .. code-block:: shell

-    # Mercurial
-    # hg will try to guess in which an unambiguous prior commit
-    $ hg absorb

-    # if this doesn't work, create a temporary commit
-    # and merge it using "fold" or "roll"
-    $ hg histedit

-    # Git
     $ git commit --fixup <hash of the commit>